-4.2.5 Required Client action
+4.2.4 Required Client action

-Clients who are yet to submit a claim to Client Money and/or their Client Money distribution instructions or, alternatively, still need to update a previously submitted 'hold' instruction should log on to the Portal as soon as possible to provide their instructions.
+Clients who are yet to submit a claim to Client Money and/or their Client Money distribution instructions or, alternatively, still need to update a previously submitted 'hold' instruction should either log on to the Portal or contact client services as soon as possible to provide their instructions.

 Additional information as to how to access the Portal and submit your CMIF is available on the Website.

-Clients who wish to update their CMIF (e.g. change of bank account details) can do so by writing to client services by email at clientservices@reyker.com or, alternatively, by post at Reyker Securities plc (in special administration, c/o Smith & Williamson Limited, 25 Moorgate London, EC2R 6AY.
+Clients who wish to update their CMIF (e.g. change of bank account details) can do so by writing to client services by email at clientservices@reyker.com or, alternatively, by post at Reyker Securities plc (in special administration), c/o Evelyn Partners LLP, 45 Gresham Street, London, EC2V 7BG.